Werner-Staeblein/Project-2-modified-resubmit/README.md

 ### As a first time user

-- As a website visotor I want to receive instructions what the quiz is about
+- As a first-time website visotor I want to receive instructions what the quiz is about
+- I want to easily and intuitively navigate through the quiz
 - I want to know where to start the quiz indicated by a start button
 - I want to see my score at the end of the quiz
 - I want want to know the number of questions already answered (progress indication/bar)
-- I want to restart the quiz either while I am taking the quiz or at the end of the quiz
+- I want to restart the quiz either while I am taking the quiz or at the end of the quiz (user control)
-- I want to see different questions each time that I am running the quiz
+- I want to see different questions each time that I am running the quiz for the app to be more entertaining
 - I want to see the correct answers for those quiz questions answered incorrectly

 ### As a returning user